brazzy/kohana-transactional/README.md

 Compatibility
 =============
 The module comes with a test application (see `tests` folder).
-These tests have been successfully run on the following configurations:
+These tests have been successfully run on the following configuration:

+* Kohana 3.3.0, 3.2.0 and 3.1.4
+* Windows 7 Home Premium 64 bit
+* a XAMPP 1.81 installation consisting of PHP 5.4.7 and Apache 2.4.3
+* MySQL 5.5.27

+A previous version was tested against:

-* Windows 7 Home Premium 64 bit, running a XAMPP 1.7.7 installation consisting of PHP 5.3.8 and Apache 2.2.21
+* Windows 7 Home Premium 64 bit
+	* a XAMPP 1.7.7 installation consisting of PHP 5.3.8 and Apache 2.2.21
 		* Kohana 3.2.0
 			* MySQL 5.5
 			* PostgreSQL 9.1
 			* SqLite 3.7.3
 		* Kohana 3.1.4
 			* MySQL 5.5 and 5.1.53
 			* PostgreSQL 9.1
 			* SqLite 3.7.3

-* Windows 7 Home Premium 64 bit, running a XAMPP 1.8b3 installation consisting of PHP 5.4.0 and Apache 2.4.1
+	* a XAMPP 1.8b3 installation consisting of PHP 5.4.0 and Apache 2.4.1
 		* Kohana 3.2.0
 			* MySQL 5.5

 Caveats
 =======